 4. Debarment Disclosure.
 For each of the persons identified under Sections 2 and 3 of this form, disclose whether any of the following has occurred within the previous 10 years: debarment from contracting with any governmental entity; professional licensure discipline; bankruptcies; adverse civil judgments and administrative findings; and criminal felony convictions.
 This disclosure is a continuing obligation and must be promptly supplemented for accuracy throughout the procurement process and term of the contract.
-If no person is identified, enter "None" on the line below:

-Name of person(s):

-Nature of disclosure:

-APPLICABLE STATEMENT

-This Disclosure Form A is submitted on behalf of the INDIVIDUAL named on pre- penalty of perjury, I certify the contents of this disclosure to be true and accurat knowledge.
+If no person is identified, enter "None" on the line below: Name of person(s): Nature of disclosure: APPLICABLE STATEMENT This Disclosure Form A is submitted on behalf of the INDIVIDUAL named on previous page.
+Under penalty of perjury, I certify the contents of this disclosure to be true and accurate to the best of my knowledge.
+Completed by: Signature of Individual or Authorized Officer Date NOT APPLICABLE STATEMENT Under penalty of perjury, I have determined that no individuals associated with this organization meet the criteria that would require the completion of this Form A. This Disclosure Form A is submitted on behalf of the SUBCONTRACTOR listed on the previous page.

-Completed by:

-Signature of Individual or Authorized Officer Date

-NOT APPLICABLE STATEMENT

-Under penalty of perjury, I have determined that no individuals associated with t the criteria that would require the completion of this Form A. his organization meet

-This Disclosure Form A is submitted on behalf of the SUBCONTRACTOR listed of on the previous page.

 Signature of Authorized Officer Date